TomerPacific/enhanced_drop_down/README.md

 - In case you are relying on an external source to provide the data for the dropdown, you can pass in the url to fetch that data

-**Please be aware that currently, the parsing of the url is in JSON and only valid for key-value pairs that are in String format and type**

-- If you want to use a custom object as your data for the EDW, you must implement the toJson and fromJson methods inside of your class (see person.dart for reference)
+- If you want to use a custom object as your data for the EDW, **you must**:
+    - Implement the toJson and fromJson methods inside of your class (see person.dart for reference)
         - If not, an exception will be thrown when parsing the data for the EDW
+    - Pass in the desired field to show in the dropdown using fieldToPresent

-### Instantiating an EDW can be done in three ways:
+### Instantiating an EDW can be done in two ways:

 1. The data source can be an endpoint (of Uri type)